Our staff provide individualized support to student writers on a wide variety of reading and writing tasks.

 Writing is a skill, a practice, and a process that improves over time.
 Repeated visits to the Writing Center can help students develop a better awareness of processes and strategies that produce better writing.
 Our goal is to help students become better writers by developing confidence, proficiency, and self-awareness as they encounter future writing tasks.

 We offer 45-minute appointments, which can be scheduled up to one week in advance.
-In the current remote work environment, appointments are conducted in real time through WebEx (default mode) or D2L chat (by request).
+Limited face-to-face appointments are now being offered as we transition back to campus.
+Most appointments will continue to be conducted remotely in real time through WebEx (default mode) or D2L chat (by request).
 Students will specify which method they prefer when scheduling.

-The Writing Center is currently working with students remotely by online appointment using WebEx and D2L.
+The Writing Center is currently relying on the use of WebEx for most of its remote appointments.
 If you have questions or issues using WebEx, contact the LCC Help Desk.

 Looking for writing resources online?

 You can find handouts, videos, and more on the Writing Center’s Open Learning Lab site.

 The Live Chat is intended for questions about Writing Center appointments and services.

 If the Live Chat is Offline

 The Writing Center will respond to emails and offline messages within one business day.

 Fall & Spring Semester